A bronchoscopy is a test to look at the inside of the breathing tubes (airways) in your lungs. You might have this test to allow your doctor to:

 You’ll be given written instructions on how to prepare for your bronchoscope.
 For example, they will ask you not to eat and drink for a few hours before the test.

 Take your usual medicines as normal unless your doctor tells you otherwise.
 If you take warfarin or other blood thinners to thin your blood, you need to stop this before your bronchoscopy.
-Your doctor will tell you when to stop it.
+Your doctor will tell you when to stop them.

 This means you will be asleep and won't feel anything during the test.
 You can't eat or drink for a few hours beforehand.
 Check your letter to find out when you need to stop eating and drinking.
-Contact the department in advance if this is a problem for you: for example, if you have diabetes.
+Contact the department in advance if this is a problem for you, for example, if you have diabetes.